-The Board of Directors has fixed the close of business on Monday, June 7, 2010 as the record date for the determination of stockholders entitled to notice of and to vote at this annual meeting and at any adjournment or postponement thereof.
+Our Board has fixed the close of business on Monday, June 11, 2012, as the record date for the determination of stockholders entitled to notice of and to vote at this Annual Meeting and at any adjournment or postponement thereof.

-Important Notice Regarding the Availability of Proxy Materials for the Stockholders' Meeting to be held on Thursday, August 5, 2010 at 11:00 a.m. local time at the Hilton McLean Tyson's Corner at 7920 Jones Branch Drive, McLean, Virginia 22102

-The proxy statement and annual report to stockholders are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Stockholders' Meeting to be Held on Thursday, August 9, 2012 at 11:00 a.m.
+Eastern Time at the Hilton McLean Tysons Corner, located at 7920 Jones Branch Drive, McLean, Virginia, 22102 The Proxy Statement accompanying this Notice and annual report to stockholders are available at www.proxyvote.com.